-- This stage shall: - Be the last stage of the rally. - Be run at a time in agreement with the Promoter and the FIA. - Be run as a stage of the event for all classified competitors. - Be representative of the rally. - Be preceded by a regroup of at least 30 minutes.
+This stage shall:

+- Be the last stage of the rally. - Be run at a time in agreement with the Promoter and the FIA. - Be run as a stage of the event for all classified competitors. - Be representative of the rally. - Be preceded by Media Zone and a regroup of at least 30 minutes.
 Arts.
-42.5.2 and 48.2.2 do not apply for this regroup. - Be timed to the elapsed millisecond. - Be chosen in consultation with and after the approval of the FIA and the Promoter. - 13.3.3 Details of the running of the stage must be included in the Supplementary regulations.
+42.5.2 and 48.2.2 do not apply for this Media Zone and this regroup. - Be timed to the elapsed millisecond. - Be chosen in consultation with and after the approval of the FIA and the Promoter. - 13.3.3 Details of the running of the stage must be included in the Supplementary regulations.